LearningToBurn/LearningToBurn.github.io/_lessons/Prepare/Right Days for Burning.md

 `VC to add in 30-30-30 rule`

 _Self-check:_
-_*what are the typical weather patterns at your location during the season you want to burn?_
+ --What are the typical weather patterns at your location during the season you want to burn?_
-_*When might be a good time of the day for you to burn to meet your burn objectives and the likely weather conditions?_
+ --When might be a good time of the day for you to burn to meet your burn objectives and the likely weather conditions?_

 ### Learning outcome: